Pugduddly/GitWeb-Sites/README.md

 # Website Identification and Naming Rules
 - We will not accept websites that don't follow a lowercase, numbers and dash character format.
 - We not accept websites attempting to use the .official suffixes.
-- You can not put -sub anywhere in your websites name.
+- You can not put -sub anywhere in your website's name.